Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 12/5

+1. I'm a placements TA now.
+I need to remember to keep committing something every day.

+2. Todays algorithm was rotateSquare(matrix): Rotate a square matrix 90 degrees, but in constant space.
+It's tough but it can be done!

 ## 12/1
 1. It's December, and a lot has happened.
 I did a hackathon to learn solidity and ethereum, and I finally feel good about being a full-stack engineer.
 2. I also did an algorithm called call back throttler, a very hard question.